-We begin in section II by reviewing the resource theory of coherence and one of its resource quantifiers, the relative entropy of coherence, introducing the random circuit models considered in this paper and discussing the unitary limit of such models.
+We begin in section II by reviewing the resource theory of coherence and one of its resource quantifiers, the relative entropy of coherence.
+Then, we introduce the information game and monitored quantum dynamics and discuss the unitary limit of such models.
 Then, in section III, we discuss the coherence-free limit, and show that Alice can only encode and protect classical information in this limit.
-We elaborate on this result in sections IIIB and IIIC by discussing Alice's ability to protect quantum information only using coherence non-generating operations.
+We elaborate on this result in sections III B and III C by discussing Alice's ability to protect quantum information only using coherence nongenerating operations.
 In section IV we investigate the dynamics of coherence induced by measurements and show that, while Eve can always destroy Alice's diary if she is restricted to using coherence non-generating unitaries, Alice can protect a quantum diary if Eve accidentally generates coherence by performing measurements in the wrong basis.
-Finally in section V we discuss the coherence resource requirements for quantum communication: both the requirements for Alice to protect her diary (section VA), and the requirements in quantum error correction code design (section VB).
+Finally in section V we discuss the coherence resource requirements for quantum communication: both the requirements for Alice to protect her diary (section V A), and the requirements in quantum error correction code design (section V B).